moneytoo/Player/README.md

 * This is the version distributed using most channels (Google Play, F-Droid etc.)
 * Without `INTERNET` permission

 Even without Internet permission, this variant is still able to access and play some videos over the network (thanks to DocumentsProviders).
-This includes Official cloud storage clients (like [Dropbox](https://play.google.com/store/apps/details?id=com.dropbox.android), [Google Drive](https://play.google.com/store/apps/details?id=com.google.android.apps.docs) or [Microsoft OneDrive](https://play.google.com/store/apps/details?id=com.microsoft.skydrive)).
+This includes official cloud storage clients (like [Dropbox](https://play.google.com/store/apps/details?id=com.dropbox.android), [Google Drive](https://play.google.com/store/apps/details?id=com.google.android.apps.docs) or [Microsoft OneDrive](https://play.google.com/store/apps/details?id=com.microsoft.skydrive)).

 Ideally, you should also be able to use other proviers for [Samba](https://f-droid.org/en/packages/com.google.android.sambadocumentsprovider/), [WebDAV](https://github.com/alexbakker/webdav-provider) or [SFTP](https://github.com/RikyIsola/FileManagerUtils).
 However, at this time these providers may not be "production ready".